MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting-overview.md

 | **Create custom detection rules** | Understand how you can use advanced hunting queries to trigger alerts and take response actions automatically. | - [Custom detections overview](overview-custom-detections.md)<br>- [Custom detection rules](custom-detection-rules.md) |

 ## Data freshness and update frequency
-Advanced hunting data can be categorized into two distinct types, each consolidated differently:
+Advanced hunting data can be categorized into two distinct types, each consolidated differently.

 - **Event or activity data**—populates tables about alerts, security events, system events, and routine assessments.
 Advanced hunting receives this data almost immediately after the sensors that collect them successfully transmit them to Microsoft Defender ATP.
 - **Entity data**—populates tables with consolidated information about users and devices.
-To provide fresh data, tables are updated every 15 minutes with any new information, adding rows that might not be fully populated.
+This data comes from both relatively static data sources and dynamic sources, such as Active Directory entries and event logs.
+To provide fresh data, tables are updated with any new information every 15 minutes, adding rows that might not be fully populated.
 Every 24 hours, data is consolidated to insert a record that contains the latest, most comprehensive data set about each entity.

 ## Time zone
-All time information in advanced hunting is currently in the UTC time zone.
+Time information in advanced hunting is currently in the UTC time zone.

 ## Related topics
 - [Learn the query language](advanced-hunting-query-language.md)